Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 Firstly, let’s get one thing straight: Exfoliants are not the same as chemical peels.
 They do tend to peel a certain amount of dead skin cells, but exfoliants have a higher pH, and a lower amount of overall acid inside the product.
 This means that they will cleanse your skin, but not as thorough as chemical peels as they won’t penetrate as deep into the layers of your skin.

-Just put in mind that chemical peels are stronger than exfoliants thus they require utmost care when handling at home.
+Just keep in mind that chemical peels are stronger than manual exfoliants thus they require utmost care when handling at home.
 Now, moving onto chemical peels, all the varieties and the chemistry behind them:

 Namely, a chemical peel needs to have a pH of around 2.0.
 In fact, precisely 2.0 is the way to go, because the higher the pH, the lower the effectiveness of that product will be.
 In addition to the 2.0 pH, each chemical peel consists of different acids as a proprietary ingredient inside.
 For instance, you can have a 2.0 pH chemical peel made of a 5% Mandelic acid.